-- o Compounded prescription drugs/medicines. - New medications for which the determination of criteria for coverage have not yet been established by ss. - Over the counter (OTC) medications and drugs, except as listed on the Formulary. - Prescription drugs/medicines that require a preauthorization if no preauthorization was obtained. - o Prescription drugs/medicines purchased outside the United States. - Replacement prescription drugs/medicines resulting from loss, theft, or destruction. - Prescription drugs/medicine, medicines, treatments, or devices that we determine are experimental or investigational. - Treatments and medications for the purpose of weight reduction or control, except as specified in COVERED BENEFITS. - Nutritional supplements as prescribed by the attending provider or as sole source of nutrition. - o Infant formula, under any circumstance. - Prescription drugs/medications for the treatment of sexual dysfunction or infertility will not be covered unless caused by cancer treatment - Prescription drugs/medicines for cosmetic purposes.
+o Compounded prescription drugs/medicines.

+- New medications for which the determination of criteria for coverage have not yet been established by ss. - Over the counter (OTC) medications and drugs, except as listed on the Formulary. - o Prescription drugs/medicines that require a preauthorization if no preauthorization was obtained. - o Prescription drugs/medicines purchased outside the United States. - Replacement prescription drugs/medicines resulting from loss, theft, or destruction. - o Prescription drugs/medicine, medicines, treatments, or devices that we determine are experimental or investigational. - Treatments and medications for the purpose of weight reduction or control, except as specified in COVERED BENEFITS. - Nutritional supplements as prescribed by the attending provider or as sole source of nutrition. - o Infant formula, under any circumstance. - o Prescription drugs/medicines for the treatment of sexual dysfunction or infertility. - o Prescription drugs/medicines for cosmetic purposes.